 December 31, 2014

 On Wednesday, January 7th, DADO Labs will hold its day-long “DADO and the Connected Consumer: Keeping it REAL” event at the Inspire Theatre in Downtown Las Vegas during the Consumer Electronics Show (CES).
-Make sure to grab your free ticket now to the event.

 In a recent 2014 survey conducted by the Acquity Group, 69 percent of consumers plan to buy an in-home Internet of Things device (whether that be a smart thermostat, security camera system, or otherwise) sometime in the next five years.
 As immediately as next year (2015), it’s estimated that approximately 13 percent of consumers in the United States will own at least one such device in their homes; however, based on the more than 2,000 consumers surveyed for the study, it’s estimated that only a mere 4 percent of consumers currently own an IoT device in their home.
 One of the reasons, it seems, is that such devices have yet to provide daily or normal utility that can push them to the mainstream; DADO Labs is hoping to change that with the release of Internet-enabled home appliances.